 Modern slavery statement

 Modern slavery is the illegal exploitation of people for personal or commercial gain.
-In its wider sense it is commonly accepted to include:
+In its wider sense, it often includes:

 - sexual exploitation